Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Fishing Adventures (12-15 yrs.)

 (12-15 yrs.)
-Fish from the shore and on kayaks as you work on fishing skills with our experienced instructors.
+Fish from the shore and on kayaks as you hone your fishing skills with our experienced instructors.
 Throughout the week, campers will use a variety of fishing techniques in preparation for a float trip by kayak for smallmouth bass along the Potomac River.
+This camp will also include off-site trips to local lakes and ponds around Fairfax County.
 Bring snack, lunch and water bottle.
 Once registered, download camp forms from website.

 Fishing for Parent and Child (5-Adult)